sabbir-subhan/appium-Python/README.md

 - brew install python3 (or on Windows just install from .exe file)
 - node (tested on 6.10)
 - npm
-- pip install -U selenium
+- pip install -U selenium==3.3.1 (use version below 3.3.2 - probably there is bug in version 3.3.2)
 - npm install -g appium@latest
 - pip install Appium-Python-Client
 - pip install html-testRunner
-- PyCharm - for editing tests
+- PyCharm - for editing/viewing tests

 **for OSX all above, plus:**